yacc143/mcp-nodriver/README.md

 ## How It Works

-This service uses the undetected-chromedriver library to create a specialized Chrome browser instance that effectively evades common anti-bot detection mechanisms.
+This service uses the nodriver library to create a specialized Chrome browser instance that effectively evades common anti-bot detection mechanisms.
 The service wraps these features through the MCP protocol, providing an easy-to-use API interface that makes automated testing and web scraping more convenient.

 ## License